News

 Customs involving animal skulls are widely known across the world.
 The Native Americans of Alaska use them, as do the Indonesian people of Java... and variations crop up at most points of the globe in between.

-But the Mari Lwyd is unique to this part of Wales.
+The Mari Lwyd is unique to this part of Wales.
 In its purest form (still to be seen at Llangynwyd, near Maesteg, every New Year's Day) the tradition involves the arrival of the horse and its party at the door of the house or pub, where they sing several introductory verses.
-Then comes a battle of wits (known as pwnco) in which the people inside the door and the Mari party outside exchange challenges and insults in rhyme.
+Then comes a battle of wits (pwnco) in which the people inside the door and the Mari party outside exchange challenges and insults in rhyme.
 At the end of the battle, which can be as long as the creativity of the two parties holds out, the Mari party enters with another song.

 In some places, like Llantrisant, the pwnco disappeared and the Mari party sang only their arrival verses, adding Christmas carols to the repertoire.
 In other areas, such as Llanharry, Cowbridge and the Vale of Glamorgan, the parties interspersed English-language verses with Welsh-language rhymes.